Back to All Events

 How we journey

 The journey of workshop begins with time on the land, tuning in and aligning with its qualities and rhythms.
-This process will lead into discussions on geometry, design and 7 days of hands on carpentry work, inspired by traditional Japanese joinery.
-During these 7 days the frame of the building will be created.
+This process will lead into discussions on geometry, design and 7 days of hands on carpentry, stone or weaving work based on your individual preference.

 Mountain ceremony